zenml-io/zenml/docs/book/advanced-guide/pipelines/step-metadata.md

 In general, when defining steps, you usually can only supply inputs that have been output by previous steps.
 However, there are two exceptions:

-* An object which is a subclass of `BaseStepConfig`: This object is used to pass run-time parameters to a pipeline run.
+* An object which is a subclass of `BaseParameters`: This object is used to pass run-time parameters to a pipeline run.
 It can be used to send parameters to a step that are not artifacts.
 You learned about this one already in the section on [Runtime Configuration](../steps-pipelines/runtime-configuration.md).